 That molten cheese.

 Quesadillas are a universal language that brings everyone together – vegetarians and meat lovers alike.
-And in the spirit of that, today I’ve got not one, but THREE Quesadilla filling options to choose from!
+And in the spirit of that, today I’ve got not one, but THREE filling options to choose from:

-Today’s recipe is all about versatility based on one master Mexican Spice Mix that works fabulously with both meat and vegetables.
+Today’s recipe centres around on one master Mexican Spice Mix that works fabulously with both meat and vegetables.
+This Quesadilla seasoning adds great flavour onto and into proteins, and into any stuffing for Quesadillas generally.

 I can’t even tell whether it’s chicken or vegetable Filling used in the photo above.